 I LIKE KILLING PEOPLE BECAUSE IT IS SO MUCH FUN IT IS MORE FUN THAN KILLING WILD GAME IN THE FORREST BECAUSE MAN IS THE MOST DANGEROUE ANAMAL OF ALL TO KILL SOMETHING GIVES ME THE MOST THRILLING EXPERIENCE IT IS EVEN BETTER THAN GETTING YOUR ROCKS OFF WITH A GIRL THE BEST PART OF IT IS THAE WHEN I DIE I WILL BE REBORN IN PARADICE AND THEI HAVE KILLED WILL BECOME MY SLAVES I WILL NOT GIVE YOU MY NAME BECAUSE YOU WILL TRY TO SLOI DOWN OR ATOP MY COLLECTIOG OF SLAVES FOR MY AFTERLIFE EBEORIETEMETHHPITI

 ‘What?’
-Bryan asked, ‘Is he alone?’ and he squinted over towards the area where Cecilia was looking.
+Bryan asked, ‘Is he alone?’ and he squinted over towards the area where Cecelia was looking.
 His eyesight wasn’t too good and he didn’t have his spectacles on.

-‘Yeah,’ Cecilia answered, and then she said: ‘He just stepped behind the tree!’
+‘Yeah,’ Cecelia answered, and then she said: ‘He just stepped behind the tree!’

 ‘What’s the idea of that?’
 Bryan wondered out loud, and speculated: ‘To take a leak?’